RickDakan/haunts/game/ai/docs/entity.md

     ent.Name
     -- The name of the entity, as displayed to the user

+    ent.Side.Denizen
+    ent.Side.Intruder
+    ent.Side.Npc
+    ent.Side.Object
+    -- Each entity has these booleans that identify which side it is on, or if it is an Npc or -- Object.
+All entities will identify as belonging to exactly one of these groups.

     ent.Conditions
     -- A table mapping conditions names to true boolean value